Disappearance of Marvin Clark: Disappearance

-On October 30, 1926, Clark left his home in Tigard around 1 p.m. to visit his daughter, Mrs. Sidney McDougall, who was a resident and manager of the Hereford Hotel at 735 Hoyt Street in Northwest Portland.
-The initial report of Clark's disappearance on November 6, 1926 by The Morning Oregonian stated that he had embarked to Portland by stagecoach, though a report published the following week said he had traveled by bus.
+On October 30, 1926, Clark left his home in Tigard around 1 p.m. to visit his daughter, Mrs. Sidney McDougall, who managed the Hereford Hotel at 735 Hoyt Street in Northwest Portland.
+The first report of his disappearance, published November 6 in The Morning Oregonian, stated that he had traveled by stagecoach, a later report said he had traveled by bus.

 This was the last reported sighting of Clark.
-According to the newspaper reports, Clark suffered from paralysis and could not properly use his right arm; he also walked with a limp, a distinction that police hoped would help elicit sightings of him.
+Newspaper accounts noted that he suffered from paralysis that limited the use of his right arm and that he walked with a limp, details police hoped would help generate leads.
 His daughter offered a $100 reward for information leading to his discovery.

-On November 9, The Bellingham Herald, a newspaper in Bellingham, Washington, reported that Clark's wife, Mary, had received a "disconnected" postcard reportedly written by her husband that was postmarked in Bellingham, and that there had been witnesses who saw Clark at two hotels in the area on November 2 and 3.
-The news article read: "The letter indicated that the aged man's mind is wandering as it was badly jumbled despite the fact that Clark is highly educated, being a graduate of two universities."
+On November 9, The Bellingham Herald reported that Clark's wife, Mary, had received a "disconnected" postcard reportedly written by her husband that was postmarked in Bellingham, Washington, and that witnesses had seen Clark at two hotels in the area on November 2 and 3.
+The article stated: "The letter indicated that the aged man's mind is wandering as it was badly jumbled despite the fact that Clark is highly educated, being a graduate of two universities."

 1986 discovery of John Doe

 In 1986, nearly sixty years after Clark's disappearance, loggers discovered a nearly complete human skeleton in the woods between Tigard and Portland.
-Although no identification could be found with the body, an 1888 Liberty Head nickel, a 1919 penny, a pocket watch, leather shoes, and a Fraternal Order of Eagles pocket knife and four tokens with the inscription "D&P" were found near the body.
-A .38 caliber revolver and a spent shell were also found near the remains.
-A pair of wire-rimmed glasses were also discovered.
-Upon an autopsy, state medical examiner Dr. Karen Gunson observed a bullet hole in the man's skull, and effectively ruled the death a suicide.
+Although no identification was found with the body, an 1888 Liberty Head nickel, a 1919 penny, a pocket watch, leather shoes, a Fraternal Order of Eagles pocket knife, and four tokens with the inscription "D&P" were found near the remains.
+A .38 caliber revolver and a spent shell were also recovered.
+A pair of wire‑rimmed glasses was found as well.
+Upon autopsy, state medical examiner Dr. Karen Gunson observed a bullet hole in the skull and ruled the death a suicide.
 The estimated age of the John Doe was 35 to 55 years old.

 Several days after the discovery, Clark's granddaughter, Dorothy Willoughby, came forward, suspecting the John Doe may have been her missing grandfather, but a positive identification could not be made at the time.
 Willoughby died in 1991.